ashleyfrieze/spectrum/README.md

 Spectrum's runner works differently to the normal JUnit `ParentRunner` and `BlockJUnitRunner` derived test runners.
 In JUnit you normally have a new instance of the test class for every single test method to work with.
 As Spectrum uses the test class to write functional definitions of tests, there is only a single instance of the test object used throughout.

-To enable users to mix in features from across the JUnit ecosystem, there are two ways you can mix in JUnit behaviour with Spectrum tests.
+To enable users to mix in features from across the JUnit ecosystem, there are two ways you can add JUnit behaviour to Spectrum tests.

 * You can wire in Rules classes using `applyRules` - these provide multiple instances of the test object of that rules class and execute JUnit `@Rule` directives within it along the way.
 * You _can_ use the Java class within which you have declared the Spectrum tests.
 This can contain local variables and `@Rule` annotated objects.
 They will be reused over the course of the test.